abhavanam-blip/terraform-provider-newrelic/website/docs/r/cloud_aws_eu_sovereign_integrations.html.markdown

 ### `cloudtrail`
 * `metrics_polling_interval` - (Optional) The data polling interval in seconds.
 * `aws_regions` - (Optional) List of AWS EU Sovereign regions that include the resources you want to monitor.
+* `fetch_extended_inventory` - (Optional) Determine if extra inventory data be collected or not.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `fetch_tags` - (Optional) Specify if tags should be collected.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `tag_key` - (Optional) Specify a Tag key associated with the resources that you want to monitor.
+Filter values are case-sensitive.
+* `tag_value` - (Optional) Specify a Tag value associated with the resources that you want to monitor.
+Filter values are case-sensitive.

 ### `health`
 * `metrics_polling_interval` - (Optional) The data polling interval in seconds.
+* `fetch_extended_inventory` - (Optional) Determine if extra inventory data be collected or not.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `fetch_tags` - (Optional) Specify if tags should be collected.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `tag_key` - (Optional) Specify a Tag key associated with the resources that you want to monitor.
+Filter values are case-sensitive.
+* `tag_value` - (Optional) Specify a Tag value associated with the resources that you want to monitor.
+Filter values are case-sensitive.

 ### `trusted_advisor`
 * `metrics_polling_interval` - (Optional) The data polling interval in seconds.
+* `fetch_extended_inventory` - (Optional) Determine if extra inventory data be collected or not.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `fetch_tags` - (Optional) Specify if tags should be collected.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `tag_key` - (Optional) Specify a Tag key associated with the resources that you want to monitor.
+Filter values are case-sensitive.
+* `tag_value` - (Optional) Specify a Tag value associated with the resources that you want to monitor.
+Filter values are case-sensitive.

 ### `xray`
 * `metrics_polling_interval` - (Optional) The data polling interval in seconds.
 * `aws_regions` - (Optional) List of AWS EU Sovereign regions that include the resources you want to monitor.
+* `fetch_extended_inventory` - (Optional) Determine if extra inventory data be collected or not.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `fetch_tags` - (Optional) Specify if tags should be collected.
+May affect total data collection time and contribute to the Cloud provider API rate limit.
+* `tag_key` - (Optional) Specify a Tag key associated with the resources that you want to monitor.
+Filter values are case-sensitive.
+* `tag_value` - (Optional) Specify a Tag value associated with the resources that you want to monitor.
+Filter values are case-sensitive.

 ## Attributes Reference